danduk82/poc-iri-follower/README.md

-# A bit of R&D on kafka streams and debezium
+# A bit of R&D on kafka, debezium and RetryableTopic

-The goal of the POC is to :
+The goal of the POC is to test the RetryableTopics feature of spring-boot

+It works like this:

-- write a line in a product database
+- a new line is written in a product database
 - have Debezium emit the ID of the new object to kafka
-- a follower takes this ID
+- a consumer takes this ID
-- the follower makes a REST GET request on the product service
+- the consumer makes a REST GET request on the product service
-- it stores the point in a postgis database
+- it does a stdout print of the full message if successful
+- it register it the retryable topics if not successful for further processing

+learn more about spring-boot kafka retryable topics [here](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/retrytopic/RetryTopicConfigurer.html) and [here](https://docs.spring.io/spring-kafka/api/org/springframework/kafka/retrytopic/RetryTopicConfigurer.html)

+(deprecated)
 we also use the confluent schema-registry for usage with Avro, and KSQLDB as QOL tool.

 ![schema of the different services working together](./schema.jpeg)